THE LIVERPOOL FOOTBALL CLUB AND ATHLETIC GROUNDS LIMITED ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT

 This statement sets out the actions that LFC has taken to understand all potential modern slavery risks in relation to its organisation and to put in place steps aimed at ensuring that there is no slavery or human trafficking in its business and supply chains.
 This statement relates to actions and activities of the Club during the financial year up to and including 31 May 2019.

 Approach and Policies

-We have produced an Anti-Slavery and Human Trafficking policy, which reflects our commitment to acting ethically and with integrity in all our business relationships, and sets out the steps that we are taking to combat modern slavery.
-The policy also alerts staff to the issue of modern slavery and encourages them to raise concerns about any suspicion of modern slavery in any part of our business or supply chains.
+We continue to review and ensure adherence to our Anti-Slavery and Human Trafficking policy, which reflects our commitment to acting ethically and with integrity in all our business relationships and sets out the steps that we are continuing to take to combat modern slavery.
+We also ensure that our staff are reminded of the importance of this policy and encourage them to raise concerns about any suspicion of modern slavery in any part of our business or supply chains.

 Additionally, our Supplier Code of Conduct requires all third parties working with LFC to comply with all labour laws in the jurisdictions where they operate, and to take appropriate steps to ensure that there is no slavery or human trafficking in their own supply chains.

-LFC now undertakes increased levels of due diligence on all proposed third parties prior to entering into agreement with them to ensure that those third parties connected to LFC conduct themselves in a manner conducive to the Act and to the highest ethical standards expected by LFC.
+LFC continues to undertake increased levels of due diligence on all proposed third parties prior to entering into agreement with them to ensure that those third parties connected to LFC conduct themselves in a manner conducive to the Act and to the highest ethical standards expected by LFC.

 Supplier Mapping and Risk Assessment

 As part of both the approval process for new suppliers and the continued review of existing own brand product suppliers, LFC regularly requests evidence (via third parties who carry out audits on its behalf) that the ETI base code is being followed by such parties involved in the production or manufacturing of LFC products.